maryc1928/azure-Firewall-classic-Rules-to-policy/README.md

 <h2> How to Migrate a Firewall with Azure Firewall Classic rules to Azure Firewall using Azure Firewall Manager Policy </h2>

+Using this method can ensure the migration of classic rules to Azure Firewall Policy with zero downtime.

 Firstly, follow the steps in this guide to migrate an existing Firewall configurations to an Azure Firewall Policy resource using a Powershell Script. https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/firewall-manager/migrate-to-policy.md